BC.Game vs Shuffle: Which Platform Actually Makes More Sense?

 The real decision (this is what matters)

-Or even more direct:
+Or even more directly:

 Choose BC.Game if you want: